 When using the lower level database API, you will often encounter statement objects.
 These objects allow you to manipulate the underlying prepared statement from the driver.
-After creating and executing a query object, or using execute() you will have a StatementDecorator instance.
-It wraps the underlying basic statement object and provides a few additional features.
+After creating and executing a query object, or using execute() you will have a StatementInterface instance.